-- 5.2.1 ESFA will fund any regulated qualification and/or learning aims at an employee's workplace.
-They must be approved for ESFA funded AEB and available on find a learning aim. - 5.2.2 English and maths qualifications are fully funded for those students who have not achieved A\-C GCSE's or 9-4 in these subjects.
-The qualification must be included on the ESFA legal entitlement offer. - 5.2.3 Traineeships are fully funded for individuals aged 16-24 who have not previously obtained a first full level 3 qualification where - They are unemployed and in receipt of unemployment benefits as outlined in the ESFA rules, or - They are unemployed at the start of the traineeship, or - They are employed and work fewer than 16 hours per week, and they have little or no work experience and are focused on employment, an apprenticeship or the prospect of this, and they have been assessed as having the potential to be ready for employment or an apprenticeship within six months. - 5.2.4 Queries as to the eligibility of workplace learning qualifications for ESFA funding should be taken up with the funding team (ext.
-2300). - 5.2.5 Fees for students aged 19+ undertaking a qualification which is not ESFA funded in the workplace will be charged at a rate to ensure that a 50% contribution is achieved. - 5.2.6 Charges for exam resits and exam non-attendance will be as per Section 8.1. - 5.2.7 Any refunds will be as per Section 9.
+- 5.2.1 The DfE will fund any regulated qualification and/or learning aims at an employee's workplace.
+They must be approved for DFE funded ASF and available on find a learning aim. - 5.2.2 English and maths qualifications are fully funded for those students who have not achieved A\-C GCSE's or 9-4 in these subjects.
+The qualification must be included on the DFE legal entitlement offer. - 5.2.3 Queries as to the eligibility of workplace learning qualifications for DFE funding should be taken up with the funding team (ext.
+2300). - 5.2.4 Fees for students aged 19+ undertaking a qualification which is not DFE funded in the workplace will be charged at a rate to ensure that a 50% contribution is achieved. - 5.2.5 Charges for exam resits and exam non-attendance will be as per Section 8.1. - 5.2.6 Any refunds will be as per Section 9.